The processing of personal information

-We will use our personal information for the purposes of providing you with the services as per your agreement with us.
+We will use your personal information for the purposes of providing you with the services as per your agreement with us.

 We do not sell, trade, share or rent your personal information to any third party for marketing purposes unless you have given your permission for us to do so.

-We may use your information (with your consent)for marketing purposes to inform you of goods, services and/or products from Pivotal Data (Pty) Ltd and/or related entities or third party entities, for goods, services and/or products which we consider of interest to you.
-At any point in time you are able to opt out of this by informing the Privacy Manager, whose contact details are set out in this policy.
-You may be informed about these goods, services and/or products through a range of communication methods, including telephone, SMS, email, social media, other electronic means and/or targeted advertising.
+Should you at any point in time wish to opt out from the use, collection and processing of your personal information, this can be done by informing us at email@example.com.
+You may be informed about the goods, services and/or products through a range of communication methods, including telephone, SMS, email, social media, other electronic means and/or targeted advertising.

 Parties we share your information with

-- We may, from time to time, share your personal information with credit reporting bodies, credit providers and/or brokers and any other organisations which are part of offering our services to you that are not within our organisation but only for a lawful purpose.
+- We may, from time to time, share your personal information with credit reporting bodies, credit providers and/or brokers and any other organisations which are involved in offering our services.
+We will only share your personal information for a lawful purpose.